LSSTDESC/firecrown/docs/developer_installation.rst

 .. code:: bash

+    # We recommend removing the previous build and using the setup.py to build
+    # to more closely match what will be done when creating a new release.
+    rm -r build/
     python setup.py build
     python -m pytest -vv

 Examples can be run by `cd`-ing into the specific examples directory and following the instructions in the local README file.
+You can also consult `firecrown/.github/workflows/ci.yml`, which contains the full test of examples and tests run by the CI system.

 Before committing code
 ======================